MarietteO/Excelprojects/Course_content.md

 Hide the selected rows Ctrl+9<br>
 Hide the selected columns Ctrl+0<br>
 Move to the previous cell in a worksheet Shift+Tab<br>
 Move to the edge of the current data region in a worksheet.
-Ctrl+arrow key
+Ctrl+arrow key<br>
+Move to the next sheet in a workbook.
+Ctrl+Page Down<br>
+Move one screen to the right in a worksheet.
+Alt+Page Down<br>